 The current situation in Afghanistan will have a direct impact on trade between India and Afghanistan.
 India is the largest market for Afghan products in South Asia.
 India has invested about INR 22,251 Cr in Afghanistan.

-More than INR 10,000 crore trade between the two countries
+More than INR 10,000 crore trade between India and Afghanistan

 Bilateral trade takes place between India and Afghanistan.
 In the fiscal year 2020-21, trade between the two countries stood at Rs 10,387 crore.
 Similarly, in 2019-20, the trade between the two countries was Rs 11,131 crore.
 In 2020-21, India exported goods worth about Rs 6,129 crore to Afghanistan, while India imported goods worth Rs 3,783 crore.